TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Then, we can decode it with the following bash one-liner:
+Then, we decode it using the following Bash one-liner:

 <br />